ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

     - `healthcheck_region`: Health check region of VSIs.
 Valid values: `us-south`, `us-east`, `eu-gb`, `eu-du`, `au-syd`, `jp-tok`.
     - `healthcheck_subnets`: A list of health check subnet IDs of VSIs.

-      When you create a pool by attaching a monitor, DNS Services takes one address from the healthcheck subnet.
-Ensure this healthcheck subnet has sufficient IP addresses available.
+      When you create a pool by attaching a monitor, DNS Services takes one address from the health check subnet.
+Ensure this health check subnet has sufficient IP addresses available.
       {:note}

 Sample JSON data: